kmahmassani/DAT-Assignment/Assignment/Assignment.md

   * Bike types used (Manual/Electric)

 We can obtain and enrich our data with:
-  * Location zone data (industrial/commerical/residential areas)
+  * Location zone data (industrial/commercial/residential areas)
   * Historical Weather data
   * Initial bike distribution

 ### 3. Data Selection and Preparation

 #### We suspect that:
-  * Initial bike distribution and Journeys to calculate each docks availibility
+  * Initial bike distribution and Journeys to calculate each docks availability
-  * the time of day to be of importance because of daily commutes affect on usage
+  * the time of day to be of importance because of daily commutes effect on usage
   * the location zone also because of return trip daily commutes (residential → commercial and vice versa)
   * the date and weather, because people may enjoy riding in moderate weather, yet choose the tube for very cold or very hot weather